top of page

 For example, Location Analytics helps to identify historical crime patterns and make data-backed decisions about resource allocation.
 Consider this case - The map below depicts all recorded Crime locations and Police Station locations in a city with five districts over a period of time.

-Using geo-processing tools we compute and identify which areas lie within rapid reach of the police stations.
+Using geoprocessing tools we compute and identify which areas lie within rapid reach of police stations.
 The pink shaded region in the map below is reachable within 5 minutes of driving time from the nearest police station (This computation takes into the account the existing road network and real time traffic can also be accommodated).

-We figure that 922 out of the 1025 black spots i.e. crime locations are within the pink shaded region implying that the rapid response coverage is currently touching 90%.
+We figure that 922 out of the 1025 black spots i.e. crime locations, are within the pink shaded region implying that the rapid response coverage is currently touching 90%.

 Some of you may also observe that a significant portion of the city (area within the thick black boundary) do not have rapid response coverage notwithstanding that the crimes have not occurred there historically.